I am often asked whether I believe introverts can be good public speakers. My answer is a resounding yes!

 Here are some reasons why I think that introverts can be excellent public speakers:

-I don’t want to imply that extroverts make bad public speakers as this is simply not true.
-Tony Robbins is a well-known example of a great speaker who is very outgoing.
-Good public speakers who are extroverted are likely to have a different style to those who are introverted but neither is inherently superior.
+Good public speakers who are extroverted are likely to have a different style to those who are introverted, but neither is inherently superior.

-Of course, this is oversimplified as being an introvert or an extrovert is only one aspect of someone’s personality.
-For example, I have said that introverts are more likely to prepare but I have also come across introverts who are great procrastinators!
+I recognise that being an introvert or an extrovert is only one aspect of someone’s personality.
+For example, I have said that introverts are more likely to prepare, but I know some introverts who are great procrastinators!
 I also know extroverts who are excellent conversationalists but hate being on stage.

 I get huge satisfaction from seeing the relief, pride, and even joy that people experience when they complete a course and reflect on the progress they have made.
 See what others say for some inspiring stories.